 Stephanie Mencimer is a senior reporter in Mother Jones’ Washington bureau.
 A Utah native and graduate of a crappy public university not worth mentioning, she has spent several years hanging out with angry white people who occasionally don tricorne hats and come to lunch meetings heavily armed.

-Brenden O’Hanlon is Mother Jones’ national accounts manager.
+Brenden O’Hanlon is Mother Jones’ director of sales, eastern region.
 He joined Mother Jones in 2010 and works out of New York City.
 When he’s not helping out clients with their digital and print ad campaigns, he’s usually trying to find time to ski or surf.

 Michelle Reyes is the controller at Mother Jones and is based in San Francisco.
 Prior to guiding the accounting team, she worked at the for-profit tech media corporation International Data Group.
 As an almost native San Franciscan, Michelle enjoys exploring the wide variety of activities offered in the Bay Area, including hiking, listening to music, finding good eats, and planning bigger trips.
 You can reach her at firstname.lastname@example.org.

 Cathy Rodgers is Mother Jones’ business operations specialist.
 Cathy joined Mother Jones in 2006 and has worked in several departments.
 In 2015, she moved to ad operations.
 She is the mother of two sons and attended Alameda and Laney College with a concentration in business financial accounting.
 She lives in Hercules, California.